robayedavies/pipeline/_episodes/text-lesson_1.md

   - What does each stage comprise?
   - How do the number and constituents of stages vary between disciplines, research groups, and individuals?
+  - Which elements of which stages should we share?
 objectives:
   - Identify the diversity and commonalities of workflows
+  - Begin to identify the challenges we face in sharing workflow elements
 keypoints: null
 is-break: null
 ukrn_wb_rules: